-- Provide guidance on the development of rapid response strategy/tactics and crisis communications planning.
+- Guide the development of rapid response strategy/tactics and crisis communications planning.

 - Build and strengthen our organization’s visibility and engagement with diverse audiences, particularly with multicultural news outlets.

-- Skilled with experience in writing, editing, and pitching written and visual material such as op-eds, blogs, reports, advisories, briefs, fact sheets, and reports.
+- Skilled in writing, editing, and pitching written and visual material such as op-eds, blogs, reports, advisories, briefs, fact sheets, and reports.

 - A passion for news, with a keen awareness of key public policy conversations/debates and what’s trending—or on the horizon.

 - Experience working in policy/advocacy communications in the nonprofit policy arena and a team-oriented and highly collaborative environment.

 - Excellent written and oral communicator comfortable working and engaging with knowledgeable policy expert colleagues.